gleb-shtengel/FIB-SEM/README.md

     radial_profile_select_angles(data, center, **kwargs)
         Calculates radially average profile of the 2D array (used for FRC) within a select range of angles (astart = 89, astop = 91, symm=4). build_kernel_FFT_zero_destreaker_radii_angles(data, **kwargs)
+        Builds a de-streaking kernel to zero FFT data within a select range of angles. build_kernel_FFT_zero_destreaker_XY(data, **kwargs):
+        Builds a de-streaking kernel to zero FFT data within a select ranges of x and y.
-        Build a Rescaler Kernel for the FFT data within a select range of angles. smooth(x, window_len=11, window='hanning')
+    Builds a Rescales the FFT data within a select ranges of x and y smooth(x, window_len=11, window='hanning')
         smooth the data using a window with requested size. add_scale_bar(ax, **kwargs)